datasektionen/sso/README.md

 `GET /api/users`: Retrieves user information (email, first name, family name, year tag) by their usernames.
 The url query parameter `u`, which can be repeated, determines which users to retrieve.
+The url query parameter `guest` which can be either true or false (defaults to false if not present) changes the search from sso membership list to all users at kth.
 The url query parameter `format` determines how the users are returned:
 - `single`: exactly one must be requested.
 If it is not found, the status code will be 404, otherwise the response body will contain a json object with the keys `email`, `firstName`,